 The bottom line

-Many private student loans require a minimum income or credit score, so borrowers should be prepared for a credit check and application process.
+Many private student loans require a minimum income or credit score, so borrowers should be prepared for a credit check.
 They will also want to be sure that their school and enrollment qualify for private loans before borrowing.
 Many states also set a minimum age for borrowing these types of loans.

-Students who are not eligible to borrow on their own may be able to do so with the help of a co-borrower.
-Many private loans must be used for specific types of expenses, so understanding how much is needed can be helpful before applying.
+Students who are not eligible to borrow on their own may be able to do so with the help of a co-signer.

-Comparing lenders, their rates, and terms is an important part of qualifying– and applying– for a private student loan.
-Companies can have different eligibility requirements and repayment terms, so knowing the nuances can save borrowers money in the long run.
-Consider all your options, including grants and scholarships, before agreeing to a loan.
+Comparing private student loan rates, requirements and terms is an important part of choosing a lender.
+Companies can have different eligibility requirements and repayment terms, so knowing the nuances can save borrowers time and money.

 Frequently asked questions